rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 > nothing!
 If we were building something real, this would be a great time to start
 > writing unit tests.

 We do have some warnings; we're no longer using `std::thread`, and we aren't doing anything with our arguments.
-Let's implement both of these methods.
+Let's implement both of these methods on our `ThreadPool`.

 To start, let's think about `new`.
 The first thing that matters is something we said
 above: a pool with a negative number of threads makes no sense.
 However, a pool with